TeamAwesomeQuackers/NLP_Project/README.md

 <hr style="border:2px solid blue"> </hr>

-# Questions we hope to answer for this Project:
+# Some Questions We Hope to Answer for this Project:

-1. What are the most common words in READMEs?
+1. What are the most frequently occuring words in the READMEs?
+2. What are the least frequently occurring words in the READMEs?
+3. How many repos have their programming language mentioned in the README text?
-2. What does the distribution of IDF's look like for the most common words?
+4. What does the distribution of IDF's look like for the most common words?
-3. Does the length of the README vary by programming language?
+5. Does the length of the README vary by programming language?
-4. Do different programming languages use a different number of unique words?
+6. Do different programming languages use a different number of unique words?